 Along the way we are able to offer true innovations to our clients, including:

-- bullion secured Peer to Peer Lending, whereby customers can securely lend to each other.
+- Secured Peer-to-Peer Loans, whereby customers can securely lend to each other.

 - the transfer-in program which ensures your bullion liquidity.

 No, I haven’t always been a precious metals person.
 The role and importance of precious metals only hit me – like a rock, you might say – in 2008.